Legislative history of United States four-star officers, 1947–1979: Double dipping

-As head of the Federal Aviation Administration, retired Air Force general William F. McKee was the third-highest-paid official in the federal government, after only the president and vice president.
+As head of the Federal Aviation Administration, retired Air Force general William F. McKee was the third-highest-paid official in the executive branch, after only the president and vice president.

 The Dual Compensation Act of 1964 allowed retired military officers to hold a civilian office without resigning their commissions, including the full salary of that office, but reduced their retired pay to $2,000 plus half of the remainder, to minimize double dipping.
 Prior to this act, an officer received no retired pay at all while drawing a civilian salary of $10,000 or more.

 Of the eight retired four-star officers who held federal civilian jobs when the law took effect on December 1, 1964, half received exemptions that let them collect full retired pay on top of a full civilian salary.
 The four ambassadors (Army generals Maxwell D. Taylor and Herbert B. Powell, and Navy admirals Jerauld Wright and George W. Anderson Jr.) had their retired pay reduced, but the governor of the U.S. Soldiers Home (Army general Wade H. Haislip) was exempted by a prior dual compensation law, the director of telecommunications policy in the Defense Department (Navy admiral Maurice E. Curts) was exempted because he retired for combat disability, and two NASA executives (Air Force general William F. McKee and Navy admiral Walter F. Boone) were included in the 30 exemptions controlled by the NASA administrator.
-McKee left NASA in 1965 to be administrator of the Federal Aviation Agency, whose salary combined with his reduced military pension made him the third-highest paid official in the federal government, after only the president and vice president.
+McKee left NASA in 1965 to be administrator of the Federal Aviation Agency, whose salary combined with his reduced military pension made him the third-highest paid official in the executive branch of the federal government, after only the president and vice president.